timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 49-MISCELLANEOUS PROHIBITIONS AND PENALTIES/CHAPTER 49-MISCELLANEOUS PROHIBITIONS AND PENALTIES.md

   * (1) An officer of the Navy or Marine Corps.

-  * (2) A commissioned officer of the Army or Air Force.
+  * (2) A commissioned officer of the Army, Air Force, or Space Force.

   * (3) An officer of the Coast Guard.